 Harmonised risk indicators

 The framework directive for the sustainable use of pesticides obligates EU member states to reduce health and environmental risks caused by the use of plant protection products.
-To monitor reductions in risks, the European Commission has designed two harmonised risk indicators as monitoring tools.
+To monitor the trends in risks, the European Commission has designed two harmonised risk indicators as monitoring tools.
 The indicators are based on:

 • sales volumes (HRI 1)